HITECHCRIME/HC_SG127_Ghosts/README.md

-rasta, taste that about the rest another believer that cares for a reason take it or leave it of fucking it up
+rasta, taste that about the rest another believer that cares for a reason take it or leave it - ooo fucking it up

 this is the season, for bliss apparition never a treason to reflect at the deeds